sunbird-cb/mentoring/src/api-doc/MentorEd-Docker-Setup-Simplified.md

         ```

         > **Caution**: As per the default configuration in the `docker-compose-mentoring.yml` file, using the `down` command will lead to data loss since the database container does not persist data.
 To persist data across `down` commands and subsequent container removals, refer to the "Persistence of Database Data in Docker Containers" section of this documentation.

+11. **Environment File Modification**: Modify the environment files as necessary for your deployment using any text editor, ensuring the values are appropriate for your environment.

 ## Enable Citus Extension